Keyed Car and Vandalism Prevention Tips

 Maybe it's because we tend to associate vandalism with a misbehaving neighborhood kid breaking a side mirror with a baseball, throwing eggs, or snapping off an antenna—things that are small and annoying but relatively cheap to fix.
 The fact is that auto vandalism is a very big problem and it often results in hundreds and even thousands of dollars in claims and repair costs.

 Most of these tips might seem pretty obvious but, given the millions of dollars paid out annually in vandalism-related insurance claims, they're good to keep in mind.

 Don’t Leave an Obvious Spare Key

-You’d be surprised how many people leave a spare key tucked into a wheel or their front doormats.
+You’d be surprised how many people leave a spare key tucked into a wheel well or under the floor mats.
 Keep it in a lockbox or insert it in your wallet if you need a spare key.

 Park It Inside

 You might want to clear out some of that old junk in your garage and put your car in there at night.
 Keeping your vehicle in a locked garage works as a great deterrent to vandalism because most vandals are simply looking to cause a little trouble.
 They're not interested in exerting a lot of effort to do it.

 If some young delinquent wants to key a car and the choice is between breaking into a locked building or simply walking down the street to accomplish the task, what choice do you suppose he's going to make?